oreum-industries/oreum_core/README.md

 + This package is a work in progress (v0.y.z) and liable to breaking changes, and inconveniences to the user.
-+ This package is solely designed for ease of use and rapdi development by employees of Oreum Industries, and selected clients.
++ This package is solely designed for ease of use and rapid development by employees of Oreum Industries, and selected clients.
 It is not intended for public usage and will not be supported in that fashion.